 13. Keep Gluten-Free Foods on the Top Shelf

 As with typical food safety standards (like not storing raw meat above ready-to-eat foods), the same goes for gluten-free foods.
-Keep them on the top shelf of the fridge, freezer, or pantry to avoid glutenous particles from falling/dripping down on them accidentally.
+Keep them on the top shelf of the fridge, freezer, or pantry to avoid unwanted crumbs from falling/dripping down on them accidentally.

 14. Don't Buy Foods From Bulk Bins

 Avoid buying trail mix, candies, nuts, etc. from the bulk bins at the grocery store.
-It’s too easy for the scoops to touch other food items when customers are transferring foods from the bins to their bags.
-If there happen to be cookies, crackers, pretzels, or any other glutenous foods in some of the bins, you run the risk of getting glutened.
+It's too easy for the scoops to touch other food items when customers are transferring foods from the bins to their bags.
+If there happen to be cookies, crackers, and pretzels in some of the bins, you run the risk of having an accidental exposure.

 15. Buy Only Certified Gluten-Free Grains